Le Corbusier's Furniture: History

 Le Corbusier began experimenting with furniture design in 1928 after seeing a model apartment designed by the architect Charlotte Perriand and inviting her to join his studio.
 His cousin, Pierre Jeanneret, also collaborated on many of the designs.
-Before the arrival of Perriand, Le Corbusier relied on ready-made furniture to furnish his projects, such as the simple pieces manufactured by Thonet, the company that manufactured his designs in the 1930s.
+Before the arrival of Perriand, Le Corbusier relied on ready-made furniture to furnish his projects, such as the simple pieces manufactured by Thonet.
+This company manufactured his designs in the 1930s.

 Conceptualization

-In 1928, Le Corbusier and Perriand began to put the expectations for furniture Le Corbusier outlined in his 1925 book L'Art Décoratif d'aujourd'hui into practice.
-In the book he defined three different furniture types: type-needs, type-furniture, and human-limb objects.
+In 1928, Le Corbusier and Perriand began to put the expectations for furniture that Le Corbusier outlined in his 1925 book L'Art Décoratif d'aujourd'hui into practice.
+In the book, he defined three different furniture types: type-needs, type-furniture, and human-limb objects.

 He defined human-limb objects as: "Extensions of our limbs and adapted to human functions that are type-needs and type-functions, therefore type-objects and type-furniture.
 The human-limb object is a docile servant.
-A good servant is discreet and self-effacing in order to leave his master free.
+A good servant is discreet and self-effacing to leave his master free.
 Certainly, works of art are tools, beautiful tools.
 And long live the good taste manifested by choice, subtlety, proportion, and harmony".

 Products

-The first results of the collaboration were three chrome-plated tubular steel chairs designed for two of his projects, The Maison la Roche in Paris and a pavilion for Barbara and Henry Church.
+The first results of the collaboration were three chrome-plated tubular steel chairs designed for two of his projects: The Maison la Roche in Paris and a pavilion for Barbara and Henry Church.
 The line of furniture was expanded for Le Corbusier's 1929 Salon d'Automne installation, 'Equipment for the Home'.

 These chairs included the LC-1, LC-2, LC-3, and LC-4, originally titled "Basculant" (LC-1), "Fauteuil grand confort, petit modèle" (LC-2, "great comfort sofa, small model"), "Fauteuil grand confort, grand modèle" (LC-3, "great comfort sofa, large model"), and "Chaise longue" (LC-4, "Long chair").
 The LC-2 and LC-3 are more colloquially referred to as the petit confort and grand confort (abbreviation of full title, and due to respective sizes).
 The LC-2 was featured in the Maxell "blown away" advertisement.